 Janice is a member of The Florida Bar as well as the New York Bar and the Pennsylvania Bar (inactive status).
 She is also certified by the Florida Supreme Court as a mediator, and is admitted to practice before the United States District Court for the Middle District of Florida, the Northern District of Florida, and the Southern District of Florida.

-Janice graduated from the University of Virginia in 1980 with a BA in Economics (after having transferred from The Johns Hopkins University).
-She received her JD from Dickinson Law School (which is now part of Pennsylvania State University) in 1983, where she was a member of Law Review and the Trial Moot Court Board.
-Janice also received her LLM in Trade Regulation from New York University School of Law in 1985.
+Janice graduated from the University of Virginia in 1980 with a Bachelor of Arits in Economics (after having transferred from The Johns Hopkins University).
+She received her Juris Doctorate from Dickinson Law School (which is now part of Pennsylvania State University) in 1983, where she was a member of Law Review and the Trial Moot Court Board.
+Janice also received her Master of Laws in Trade Regulation from New York University School of Law in 1985.